Snorkan/tools/README.md

 2. It scrapes any files it finds with a `.nf` file extension in the workflow `modules` directory for lines that look like `container = "xxx"`.
 This is the typical method for DSL2 pipelines, which have one container per process.

-Some DSL2 modules have container addresses for docker (eg. `quay.io/biocontainers/fastqc:0.11.9--0`) and also URLs for direct downloads of a Singularity continaer (eg. `https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0`).
+Some DSL2 modules have container addresses for docker (e.g. `quay.io/biocontainers/fastqc:0.11.9--0`) and also URLs for direct downloads of a Singularity continaer (e.g. `https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0`).
 Where both are found, the download URL is preferred.

 Once a full list of containers is found, they are processed in the following order:

-1. If the target image already exists, nothing is done (eg. with `$NXF_SINGULARITY_CACHEDIR` and `--singularity-cache-only` specified)
+1. If the target image already exists, nothing is done (e.g. with `$NXF_SINGULARITY_CACHEDIR` and `--singularity-cache-only` specified)
 2. If found in `$NXF_SINGULARITY_CACHEDIR` and `--singularity-cache-only` is _not_ specified, they are copied to the output directory
 3. If they start with `http` they are downloaded directly within Python (default 4 at a time, you can customise this with `--parallel-downloads`)
 4. If they look like a Docker image name, they are fetched using a `singularity pull` command